 Click Array to visualize where the kernel has been placed, and how it is fed from the the PL:

-Finally click Trace to look at how the entire simulation went through.
-This may be useful to track where your AI Engine stalls if performance is not as expected:
+Finally, click Trace to look at how the entire simulation went through.
+This may be useful to track where your AI Engine stalls if the performance is not as expected: